robbobfrh84/lab/tinkering/zDog_playground/dnd_dice/README.md

 ### To Do ✅ 🟠 🟡

-Refactorinig UI Setup
-- ✅ Fix issue with large dice in mobile view.
-- ✅ Add Config to top of start.js (global) Add colors
-- ✅ Have history scroll horizontal
-- ✅ Swap colors to use index now from Config.
-- ✅ Start `test_dodecahedron_goTo()`
-- 🟡 Put into lab/tinkering (push and clean push)

 Initial zDog setup
+- Finish Select Die from Menu
+- Clear out all 'vars' in all dice & a bit review.
+- Copy and rename dnd_dice_shape_only and save in zDog_playground (good ref.
+4 later)
+- Prep next Tasks (Don't have to stick to following order either)

+Add D10
+- Plan...

+Adding UI for testing
 - Finish events and `devNotes` for `down_Click_Tap` `up_click_tap`
   - Test on mobile
   - rename as appropriot
-- Revert colors to array > Fix for three dice so far
-- Finish Select Die from Menu
-- Breakup touch animation > spinning(), drag_move()
-  - Prep this a bit more first...
-You'll wanna update to "your code style"
-- Add d8
-- Add d20
-- Fix Tetrahedron
-- Prep next Tasks (Don't have to stick to following order either)

 Add Rotate to number testing
 - Look at `test_dodecahedron_goTo` & REALLY think what you need to be building.

-Add D10
-- Plan...

 Add Numbers to dice
 - Plan...